LZStealth/Google-Sheets-Rate-Assistant/readme.md

 ## Output

 CSV files are written to `output` by default.
 Individual documents may override this with their own `outputDir` in `config.json`.

+## AI Disclosure

+A large chunk of the project was coded using AI, this is the first pass at integrating some AI assistance into my projects.
+However all code written has been verified and checked before submission.
+AI use has only been included since the v2 rewrite.
+While this project isn't intended for general usage i've chosen to be clear on the subject.